City

 Average Salary: $31,023

-Prepare ingredients and cook food in a fast-paced kitchen.
+Prepare ingredients and cook meals in a fast-paced kitchen.
 Follow recipes and ensure food quality.
-Collaborate with chefs to meet customer demands.
-Experience in local restaurants can be beneficial.
+Experience in fast-food chains or local restaurants is valuable.

 Find Line Cook jobs in Ontario, OR